-Lambert was successful in the eyes of the public; but below the surface, she was struggling with weekly panic attacks and mental instability.
-In 2015, she chose her mental health, and parted ways with formal management and Capitol Records.
-The desire was to reclaim her independence, to reconnect with poetry, and to focus her attention on composing, writing, and production.
-Free from any constraints or contracts, Lambert self-released the joyful indie-pop EP Bold and a self-recorded holiday EP, Happy Holigays.
-In 2018, Lambert partnered with Macmillian and Henry Holt to release a poetry collection centered around trauma and mental illness called Shame is an Ocean I Swim Across, and she released her sophomore album, Grief Creature, as a complementary work.
-Written, produced, and arranged almost entirely by Lambert, the “breaking up with shame” album contains heart-rending adult-pop songs, intense spoken-word tracks, and slicker collaborations with musician-friends Macklemore, Julien Baker, Maiah Manser, and Hollis.
+Lambert was successful in the eyes of the public; but below the surface, she was struggling with frequent panic attacks and suicidal thoughts.
+In 2015, she parted ways with formal management and Capitol Records.
+The desire was to reclaim her independence and to focus her attention on other aspects of her career: poetry, acting, composing, writing, and production.
+Lambert self-released the joyful indie-pop EP Bold and a self-recorded holiday EP, Happy Holigays under her own label, Tender Heart Records.
+In 2018, Lambert signed a book deal with Macmillan to release a poetry collection centered around trauma and mental illness called Shame is an Ocean I Swim Across, and she released her sophomore album, Grief Creature, as a complementary work shortly thereafter.
+Written, produced, and arranged almost entirely by Lambert, the “breaking up with shame” album contains heart-rending adult-pop songs, intense spoken-word tracks, and slick collaborations with musician-friends Macklemore, Julien Baker, Maiah Manser, and Hollis.

-Lambert is currently working on a new book and EP about body image; co-starring in the Netflix animated musical and series, I Heart Arlo and Arlo the Alligator Boy; hosting The Manic Episodes, a queer and mental health podcast with her fiancé, Dr. Wyatt Hermansen; and facilitates a virtual workshop on fat liberation and body image called Everybody is a Babe.
-Lambert is also the film composer for 1946, a documentary about biblical mistranslations, due for release in Fall 2022.
-She lives between Seattle and quiet Western Massachusetts with her fiancé and her two dogs, Turnip and Georgie.
+Lambert is currently working on a new book and album about body image; co-starring in the Netflix animated musical and series, I ♥️ Arlo and Arlo the Alligator Boy; hosting The Manic Episodes, a queer and mental health podcast with her spouse, Dr. Wyatt Paige Hermansen; and facilitates a virtual workshop on fat liberation and body image called Everybody is a Babe.
+Lambert is also the film composer for 1946: The Mistranslation That Shifted Culture, a documentary about the weaponization of the word “homosexual” in the bible, which is currently shopping for distribution after a successful film festival run.
+1946 won the Audience Award at Doc NYC and broke records for the most viewed film in Doc NYC history.
+She lives between Seattle and Western Massachusetts with her spouse and her two dogs, Turnip and Georgie.

 Good Morning America – Know Your Name